binomialhq/poly/doc/SPECIFICATION.md

 it's notable that "space" is defined as "US-ASCII space", and not the broader `USPACE` declaration with Unicode support.
-In fact, it's recommended that the engine triggers warnings for code points that match `USPACE` but not `SPACE`, when not in a context that indicates that space is not to be ignored.
+In fact, it's recommended that the engine triggers warnings for code points that match `USPACE` but not `SPACE`, when in a context where space is to be ignored.

 ### Symbols